 Years 1–2 and 5–6: Strategy Forums

-Institutions participate in two Strategy Forums as part of the eight-year cycle.
+Institutions participate in two Strategy Forums during the eight-year cycle.
 The first may be completed in either Year 1 or Year 2 (unless it is the institution’s first year on the AQIP Pathway, when the Strategy Forum must be in the spring of Year 1) and the second in Year 5 or Year 6.
 Strategy Forums bring together teams from institutions on the AQIP Pathway to generate new strategies for institutional improvement.
 Teams share constructive feedback on their quality systems and Action Projects.

 Years 3 and 7: Systems Portfolios and Appraisals